Ladcze/Ladcze/README.md

 ### Hi there, my name is Lade 👋

+## I'm an Accounting pro turned IT Pro, and an avid learner!

 <!--
 **Ladcze/Ladcze** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.